phoenixframework/phoenix/guides/deployment/heroku.md

 https://mysterious-meadow-6277.herokuapp.com/ | https://git.heroku.com/mysterious-meadow-6277.git
 ```

+> Note: the first time we use a Heroku command, it may prompt us to log in.
+If this happens, just enter the email and password you specified during signup.

 > Note: the name of the Heroku application is the random string after "Creating" in the output above (mysterious-meadow-6277).
 This will be unique, so expect to see a different name from "mysterious-meadow-6277".

-A [buildpack](https://devcenter.heroku.com/articles/buildpacks) is a convenient way of packaging framework and/or runtime support.
-In our case it's installing Erlang, Elixir, fetching our application dependencies, and so on, before we run it.

-The URL in the output is the URL to our application.
+> Note: the URL in the output is the URL to our application.
 If we open it in our browser now, we will get the default Heroku welcome page.

 > Note: if we hadn't initialized our Git repository before we ran the `heroku create` command, we wouldn't have our Heroku remote repository properly set up at this point.
 We can set that up manually by running: `heroku git:remote -a [our-app-name].`